 Antimicrobials are a key component to the overall ability to control microorganisms.
 The importance of utilizing a multi-prong approach to combat Hospital Acquired Infections (HAIs) cannot be overstated, but there are common misconceptions about the use of embedded antimicrobial solutions.
 Here are the facts you need to know to be an informed decisionmaker in the industry.

 - The patient environment can harbor pathogens.
-The prior patient having an infection increases the risk of a new patient getting a HAI.
-This results in 1.4X the risk for a Methicillin Resistant Staphylococcus aureus (MRSA) infection, 2.5X for a Vancomycin Resistant Enterococcus (VRE) infection and 2.5X increased risk for a Clostridium difficile infection.
+A prior patient having an infection can increase the risk of a new patient getting a HAI (Hospital Acquired Infection) even after the room is cleaned after the prior patient has been vacated.
+Studies have shown increased risk of up to 1.4X for a Methicillin Resistant Staphylococcus aureus (MRSA) infection, 2.5X for a Vancomycin Resistant Enterococcus (VRE) infection and 2.5X increased risk for a Clostridium difficile infection.

 - Hand washing isn’t sufficient.
-Despite 7 years of increasing hand hygiene awareness, there is still only a 40% compliance rate among healthcare workers.
+Despite over 7 years of increasing hand hygiene awareness and use of rigorous monitoring programs, there is still only a 40% compliance rate among healthcare workers.
 This means that 6 out of 10 times there is a missed opportunity for a healthcare worker to appropriately wash their hands, leading to cross contamination and increased risk of HAIs.

-- There are different types of AM that are often
+- There are different types of antimicrobials that are often